-Further information can be found in this policy under section 5 and in the Naturally-occurring asbestos fact sheet (catalogue no. WC03728) published by WorkCover, which provides a photograph of naturally occurring asbestos.
+Further information can be found in this policy under section 5 and in the Naturally-occurring asbestos fact sheet (catalogue no. WC03728) published by SafeWork NSW, which provides a photograph of naturally occurring asbestos.
+The SafeWork NSW website provides further information on naturally occurring asbestos and supporting documents on what people can do to avoid contact with naturally occurring asbestos.

-1.2 Residential premises
+2.2 Residential Premises